Behind every cloud transformation, there’s change managementKelly Jackson

 Gartner predicts that over 45% of IT spend will shift from traditional solutions to cloud-based solutions by 2024, making cloud computing “one of the most continually disruptive forces in IT markets since the early days of the digital age.”
 Organisations of all shapes and sizes are rapidly moving infrastructure and data to the Cloud in fear of being left behind.
 The challenge is in how organisations successfully design and manage their cloud transformation at pace, whilst creating lasting change.

-Credera has recently completed a large-scale migration of a core government analytics service from a legacy on-premise architecture to a cloud-native platform within AWS.
+Credera has recently completed a large-scale migration of a core government analytics service from a legacy on-premise architecture to a cloud-native platform within AWS, built on Redshift.
 In carrying out the migration, our team provided a blend of cloud, data, and change management expertise.

 In this blog post, we provide our seven practical learnings for successfully managing change during cloud transformation.

 Read next: Transforming your organisation to succeed with Cloud: Part 1

 The majority of Crisis Management advice online relates to public relations incidents with little to cover the all-encompassing, whole business model crisis that organisations are currently facing.
 Nonetheless, the overarching leadership principles remain the same: focus on accurate sense-making and decisive decision-making to effectively marshal resources to terminate the crisis.